 - Cut the tortillas into fourths and heat in batches in a skillet using a spray cooking oil such as Pam until just soft and heated

-- Spray a 9 X 13 inch casserole dish with Pam.
+- Spray a 9 X 13-inch casserole dish with a cooking spray

-- Spoon in sauce mixture to just barely cover bottom on pan.
+- Spoon in sauce mixture to just barely cover the bottom of the pan.
 Layer with tortillas, sauce mixture, cheese and continue layering, ending with the remaining sauce mixture.
 Sprinkle with cheese.